AllenInstitute/MIES/Packages/IPNWB/Readme.rst

       // Open a dialog for selecting an HDF5 file name HDF5CreateFile fileID as ""

-      // If you open an existing NWB file to append to, use the following command
-      // to add an modification time entry
-      // IPNWB#AddModificationTimeEntry(locationID)

       // fill gi/ti/si with appropriate data for your lab and experiment
       // if you don't care about that info just pass the initialized structures STRUCT IPNWB#GeneralInfo gi